tiagoterron/TurboBot/README.md

 - Run `node script.js create [count]` first to generate wallets
 - Check if `wallets.json` exists and contains valid data

+**❌ "Contract has no ETH or token balance"**
+- Fund the deployed contract with ETH and/or tokens before running volume bot
+- Check contract address after deployment and send funds there

 **❌ Gas estimation failures**
 - Increase gas price in `.env`: `GAS_PRICE_GWEI=2.0`
 - Reduce batch sizes to avoid network congestion